Do you want to hire a personal trainer to help you get in shape, but wonder if you should spend the money?

 If you are like me, you work out until you feel uncomfortable, and then you modify the movement or stop altogether.
-A good trainer knows how to push you beyond your comfort zone, but knows to stop before actual pain or injury sets in.
+A good trainer knows how to push you beyond your comfort zone and when to stop before pain or injury sets in.

 Expert trainers know alternative exercises if you have difficulty with one or if you have an injury to work around.
 Sometimes a modified version of an exercise is necessary, depending on your fitness level.
 A good trainer will expertly shape an exercise for you.

-4. A trainer helps you to identify and reach goals
+4. A trainer helps you identify and reach goals

 As I set my goals, she helps me to attain them.
 She encourages me by noticing improvements that I wouldn’t even think about.
 This is helpful when discouragement tries to set in.